hrs070/node-weather-app/README.md

 ## [Live Demo](https://hrs070.github.io/node-weather-app/)

-### The backend is hosted on Heroku and the frontend is hosted at github pages.
+## The Back-end is hosted on Heroku and the Front-end is hosted an Github Pages (using gh-pages npm package).

-The frontend folder contains the react front-end.
+The frontend folder contains the React front-end.
-The backend folder containes the node backend.
+The backend folder contains the Node back-end.

 To use this app, clone the repositiory and
 1) inside the frontend folder use `npm start` to start the react dev server.